HigherOrderCO/Kind/DOCUMENTATION.md

   equal(__)
 ```

+Here, we're using `==` to make an assertion that `mul2(1)`
+is equal to `2` and so on.
+Since those are true by
+reduction, we can complete the proofs with `equal`.
+This
+essentially implements a type-level test suite.
+But with
+proofs, we can go further: we can prove that a general
+property holds for every possible input, not just a few.

-Since those pass, we can now try to prove the more general statement that the
+We can try to prove the more general statement that the double of any `n` is
-double of any `n` is equal to `x .+. x`.
-We start by writing the type of our
+equal to `add(x,x)`.
+We start by writing the type of our invariant:
-invariant:

 ```haskell
 it_works_for_all_n(n : Nat) : mul2(n) == add(n, n)